 The difference between paid, owned, and earned media originally appears from media planning.
 Online marketers created these three terms to define how their digital marketing tools should be spread in campaigns.

-Whether you’re working with the paid, owned, or earned media channels, each type plays its own role in an effective marketing strategy.
+Whether you’re working with paid, owned, or earned media channels, each type plays its own role in an effective marketing strategy.
 Every piece of content should run through one or a mixture of these three channels.
 And with all the services available to sow up each type, your business can engage in paid, owned, and earned media and decide which one provides the best outcome.